Frunez/srt-analyzer/README.md

 - Run `yarn` for dependencies
 - Then run `yarn start`
 - Finally navigate to `http://localhost:3000/` in browser (chrome or firefox recommended)

+## Testing
+Tests?
+What tests?
+- Run `yarn test` and be appalled by complete lack of testing